EVENT, BEHIND THE S.C.E.N.E., LA GAÎTÉ LYRIQUE, PARIS, FRANCE

 EXHIBITION, THE ONE MINUTES ON TOUR, ART MUSEUM OF NANJING UNIVERSITY OF THE ARTS, NANJING, CHINA

-From 21 October until 20 November 2016, Art Museum of Nanjing University of the Arts (AMNUA) presents The One Minutes on Tour – Nanjing: Remake.
+My short film ‘Foyer’ will be screened at the Art Museum of Nanjing University of the Arts (AMNUA) at The One Minutes on Tour – Nanjing: Remake.
 In close collaboration with The One Minutes, AMNUA co-curated and designed a show that is in a sense a Chinese remake of the realm of The One Minutes.
 The exhibition takes place in AMNUA’s futuristic Hall03 on the top floor of the museum.
-The museum was established in 2012 and is a feat of contemporary Chinese architecture.
 Here over 500 one minute-films are presented illuminating the spacious hall.

 EXHIBITION, HOTEL EUROPA, CONCORDIA, ENSCHEDE, NL